steveklabnik/rust_for_rubyists/book/chapter-05.md

 that we return a boolean, and the `true`, well, returns true.
 Just like Ruby, the value of the last expression gets returned.

-You'll also note we have an `if` statement.
+You'll also note we have an `if` expression.
 It's pretty close to what you'd expect, but we have curly braces rather than our friends `do/end`.

 Now that we've got that cleared up, let's compile and run our tests: